anshumanv/awesome-anime-sources/README.md

 ### Motivation

-Rather than having all anime websites bookmarked, access them all from one place.
+* Rather than having all anime websites bookmarked, access them all from one place.
+* Keeping tons of alternatives in case when our favourite anime website is down.

 ### NOTE: